ReadAlongs/Studio/README.md

 Project web page: [ReadAlong Studio: Application for Indigenous audiobooks and videos project](https://nrc.canada.ca/en/research-development/research-collaboration/programs/readalong-studio)

-### Citation
+## Citation

-if you use this software in a project of yours and write about it, please cite us using the following:
+If you use this software in a project of yours and write about it, please cite us using the following:

 Littell, P., Joanis, E., Pine, A., Tessier, M., Huggins-Daines, D., & Torkornoo, D. (2022).
 ReadAlong Studio: Practical Zero-Shot Text-Speech Alignment for Indigenous Language Audiobooks.
 Proceedings of SIGUL2022 @LREC2022, 23–32.